sudu87/human-cell-targeted-lipidomics-pipeline/README.md

 ## Citation

-If you use this repository or adapt the analysis workflow, please cite the related publication listed above.
+If you use this repository or adapt the analysis workflow, please cite the related publication.
+Citation metadata is available in [`CITATION.cff`](CITATION.cff), and GitHub will show a “Cite this repository” option for it.

 ## License

-Please add license information here, for example MIT, GPL-3, or institutional-use only.
+This repository is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See [`LICENSE`](LICENSE) for details.